CODE OF CIVIL PROCEDURE IN MONTENEGRO

 3. The defendant, in answer to the complaint, must inform the plaintiff of any potential objections to service of process, say whether or not they accept the claim asserted in the complaint, and provide any additional information that every written pleading must have

-4. In the event that the individual to whom the writ is addressed refuses to accept delivery of the writ without a good reason, the writ must be left at the person's home or place of business and posted on the door.
+4. If the individual to whom the writ is addressed refuses to accept delivery without a good reason, the writ must be left at the person’s home or place of business and posted on the door.
 When a writ is left where it may be discovered, it is considered to have been served on the person who placed it there.

 5. a plaintiff can include two or more linked statements of claims in a single lawsuit and ask the court to accept the subsequent claim if it rejects the one before it (alternation of claims).